Keith Hill (politician): Political career

 In the 1992 election, Hill outperformed Labour's national performance by being the first Labour MP elected for the Streatham constituency.
 He defeated the incumbent Conservative MP Sir William Shelton by a convincing margin.
 This partly reflected changing demographics in the constituency, which includes a large swathe of Brixton.

 Following his election as an MP, he served on the Select Committee for Transport from 1992 to 1997.
 His first Government appointment was as Parliamentary Private Secretary to Hilary Armstrong in 1997.
 He became an Assistant Government Whip from 1998 to 1999.

-Keith Hill's ministerial career started when he was appointed as Parliamentary Under Secretary for Transport (as well as Minister for London) at the then Department of Environment, Transport and the Regions (DETR) in 1999.
+Hill's ministerial career started when he was appointed as Parliamentary Under Secretary for Transport (as well as Minister for London) at the then Department of Environment, Transport and the Regions (DETR) in 1999.
 During his time at DETR, he was responsible for local transport and transport in London.

-As Minister for London, Keith Hill was closely involved in preparing the way for London mayoral elections.
-This was a task that he took to with clear relish – regional television viewers saw Mr Hill doing a rap in the middle of Trafalgar Square with a baseball hat on back to front to try to encourage young Londoners to vote in the elections.
+As Minister for London, Hill was closely involved in preparing the way for London mayoral elections.
+This was a task that he took to with clear relish – regional television viewers saw Hill doing a rap in the middle of Trafalgar Square with a baseball hat on back to front to try to encourage young Londoners to vote in the elections.

-In the ministerial appointments following the 2001 election, Keith Hill moved to the position of Deputy Chief Whip.
-In a 13 June 2003 reshuffle, Hill was promoted to Minister of State rank and joined the Privy Council.
+In the ministerial appointments following the 2001 election, Hill moved to the position of Deputy Chief Whip.
+In a 13 June 2003 reshuffle, he was promoted to Minister of State rank and joined the Privy Council.
 He served as Minister for Housing and Planning at the Office of the Deputy Prime Minister until the 2005 General Election.
 During this period he had lead responsibility for housing, planning, the Thames Gateway, urban policy and liveability issues, and was Minister for London and the Dome.
-In the reshuffle following the 2005 general election, Keith Hill was appointed Parliamentary Private Secretary to the Prime Minister, Tony Blair.
-He returned to the backbenches on Gordon Brown becoming Prime Minister in June 2007.
+In the reshuffle following the 2005 general election, he was appointed Parliamentary Private Secretary to the Prime Minister, Tony Blair.
+He returned to the backbenches on Gordon Brown's becoming prime minister in June 2007.

 Hill stood down at the 2010 general election.
 He was offered a knighthood in the 2010 Dissolution Honours, but declined the honour, saying he would find the "whole idea a little embarrassing and too much for me".

 After leaving parliament, Hill become the chair of Lambeth Living, an ALMO (arm's length management organisation) which administers most of Lambeth Council's social housing stock.

-In 2012 Keith Hill was appointed as the independent regulator for the Association of Residential Managing Agents (ARMA) new self-regulatory regime.
-ARMA is a trade association for firms that manage private residential leasehold blocks of flats in England & Wales and Hill's appointment marks the first time that managing agents have been subject to independent regulation.
+In 2012 Hill was appointed as the independent regulator for the Association of Residential Managing Agents (ARMA) new self-regulatory regime.
+ARMA is a trade association for firms that manage private residential leasehold blocks of flats in England & Wales and Hill's appointment marked the first time that managing agents had been subject to independent regulation.

-Keith Hill was confirmed by Hammersmith & Fulham Council in February 2015 as Chair of the Residents' Commission on Council Housing.
+Hill was confirmed by Hammersmith & Fulham Council in February 2015 as chair of the Residents' Commission on Council Housing.